Samantha Chang (soccer): Club career

 In 2017, she began playing for Unionville Milliken's first team in League1 Ontario at age 16, serving as team captain, despite being on a roster with players as old as 25 with NCAA Division I experience.
 She was named the league's Young Player of the Year and a league First Team All-Star.
 She returned to UMSC in 2019, scoring once in six appearances.
 She returned to the side in 2022, scoring twice in her season debut against Simcoe County Rovers.

 In February 2023, she joined Portuguese club Torreense in the Campeonato Nacional de Futebol Feminino.
 She scored her first goal in her debut on February 4 against Länk Vilaverdense.

 In July 2023, she signed with Danish club HB Køge.
 She made her debut on August 26, scoring her first goal as well, in a league match against FC Thy-Thisted Q.

 In January 2025, she signed with Northern Super League club Vancouver Rise FC on a transfer for an undisclosed fee.
-On July 24, 2025, she scored her first goals, netting both goals in a 2-1 victory over AFC Toronto.
+On July 24, 2025, she scored her first goals, netting both goals in a 2–1 victory over AFC Toronto.
+Following the 2025 season, in which she won the NSL title and served as team captain for the second half of the season, she departed the club.

+In January 2026, she signed with AFC Toronto in the Northern Super League.
+On March 24, 2026, it was announced that she suffered had an ACL injury during pre-season camp and that she would be undergoing surgery in Toronto, causing her to miss the entire 2026 season.